HIV/AIDS Research Mentoring

 - The main role of the assigned CFAR faculty is to provide constructive feedback and to advise the awardee/applicant in facilitating the transition of the pilot program award into a proposal for funding from the NIH or other peer-reviewed funding agency.

-- The assigned CFAR faculty should introduce the awardee/applicant to the CFAR of the University of Pennsylvania and the services it offers, familiarizing him/her with the administrative structure and all the sources of support available for establishing a successful independent career in HIV related research.
+- The assigned CFAR faculty should introduce the awardee/applicant to the Penn CFAR and the services it offers, familiarizing him/her with the administrative structure and all the sources of support available for establishing a successful independent career in HIV related research.

 - The assigned CFAR faculty will take an active role in assisting with grant submissions, providing advice, assistance, and constructive criticism where appropriate.
 It is expected that at least several versions of completed grant drafts will be reviewed by the assigned CFAR faculty if provided by awardee/applicant.